-Jamy Hunter, Master of Science in Marriage and Family Therapy and Community Counseling, is a member of the American Counseling Association and the International Association of Trauma Professionals (IATP), a qualified Licensed Professional Counselor, Certified Clinical Trauma Professional, and Founder/CEO of Wellness & Courage.
+Jamy Hunter, Master of Science in Marriage and Family Therapy and Community Counseling, is a member of the American Counseling Association and the International Association of Trauma Professionals (IATP), a qualified Licensed Professional Counselor, a Certified Clinical Trauma Professional-II, and Founder/CEO of Wellness & Courage.

-She began her journey to becoming a therapist in 2002, although she knew as early as her senior year of high school that she wanted to help others in some way.
-An Arkansas native, Jamy first received her Associate of Arts: Psychology from Northwest Arkansas Community College.
-Jamy then moved on to earn her Bachelor of Arts: Psychology from the University of Arkansas and her Master of Science: Marriage and Family and Community Counseling from John Brown University.
+Jamy began her journey to becoming a therapist in 2002, although she knew as early as her senior year of high school that she wanted to help others in some way.
+She first received her Associate of Arts: Psychology from Northwest Arkansas Community College.
+She then moved on to earn her Bachelor of Arts: Psychology from the University of Arkansas and her Master of Science: Marriage and Family and Community Counseling from John Brown University.

-Jamy has a passion for helping individuals (ages 13+) who are trauma survivors and/or experiencing mental, emotional, relational, and/or behavioral issues that are having a negative impact on current quality of life.
+Jamy has a passion for helping individuals (ages 13+) who are victims of trauma and/or experiencing mental, emotional, relational, and/or behavioral issues that are having a negative impact on current quality of life.
+It is my desire to help my clients take their power back and transition from a trauma victim to a trauma survivor.
 The effects of trauma can look different for everyone.
-However, common residual effects include (but are not limited to) anxiety, depression, grief, and struggles with stress and/or anger management.
+However, common residual effects include (but are not limited to) anxiety, depression, grief, and struggles with self-compassion, stress, and/or anger management.